 Stakeholders emphasized the importance of building trust and working in close partnership with families, especially those from unserved and underserved communities.
 Focus groups and community forums revealed a disconnection and cultural divide between families and institutions, including education and county behavioral health.
 At an African American community forum, participants talked about a general fear and distrust of social institutions because of the removal of African American children from their homes by Child Protective Services.
-An African American community stakeholder, said:
+This mistrust extended to relationships with educators and school employees, especially if these individuals were not from the communities they served and held implicit biases about those communities.